saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 ## Supported Languages

-Javascript is supported out of the box.
+JavaScript is supported out of the box.
 TypeScript and Cucumber are also supported, but require additional dependencies at runtime.
-Please consult our [example repo](https://github.com/saucelabs/saucectl-cypress-example/tree/main/v1/examples) for working end-to-end examples.
+See our [example repo](https://github.com/saucelabs/saucectl-cypress-example/tree/main/v1/examples) for working end-to-end examples.

 ## Supported Testing Platforms